 Where the Academy Trust makes an offer of a place at the school on the basis of fraudulent or intentionally misleading information, the offer of a place will be withdrawn.
 If a child starts attending the school as a result of an offer made based on fraudulent or intentionally misleading information, the place may be withdrawn by the Academy Trust, depending upon the length of time that the child has been at the school and any other factors considered relevant by Academy Trust.
-Where a place or an offer has been withdrawn, the application will be re-considered by the Academy Trust based upon accurate information and a right of independent appeal offered if the place is refused.
+Where a place upon accurate information and a right of independent appeal offered if the place is refused.